subhasiscgr/AgricoveBilling/README.md

 # AgricoveBilling

-Billing system designed for Green Agricove Ltd for generating, printing, and keeping a history of invoices.
+Billing system designed for Green Agricove Ltd. It allows generation of invoice, printing of invoice, and keeping a history of invoices.
 There is no GST billing supprt or inventory management yet.

 ###### Latest version: 0.7.81 Beta (internal release).
 There is no stable release yet